saberland/saber/website/pages/docs/permalinks.md

 layout: docs
 ---

 Permalinks are the output path for your pages and posts.
-They allow you to structure the directories of your source code different from the directories in your output.
+They allow you to structure the directories of your source code differently from the directories in your output.

-By default we infer permalink from filename.
+By default we infer the permalink from the filename.

 ## Front Matter